regrubeis/seeds/README.md

 # seeds
-second organic layer is not just a code .
+second organic layer is not just a code.

 welcome to the seeds project where we integrate nature with codes and processors.